 LVC is making changes to its academic offerings, as recommended by a faculty task force and approved by the LVC faculty (November 2018) and Board of Trustees (February 2019).

 Please see this message from President Thayne about the initiative.

 Below you will find answers to frequently asked questions, including details related to the initiative.

 What is happening?

-Why is the Executive Committee focused on the instructional budget?
+Why focus on the instructional budget?

 At more than $16 million, academic instructional costs, including the costs of fringe benefits, are the largest budget category within the College, representing 29% of the $55 million operating budget.
 This budget has grown by 26% in the last five years while the average total student full-time equivalents from Fiscal year 2014 through Fiscal year 2018 has declined 5%.
 On a per student full-time equivalent basis, instructional budgets have increased 28% or $1,975 from Fiscal Year 2014 through Fiscal Year 2018.